asaboor-gh/pivotpy/functions.md

     - elim       : List [min,max] of energy interval.
 Default is [], covers all bands.
     - kseg_inds : List of indices of kpoints where path is broken.
     - shift_kpath: Default 0.
 Can be used to merge multiple calculations on single axes side by side.
+    - try_pwsh   : Default is True and tries to load data exported by `Vasp2Visual` in Powershell.
 - **Returns**
     - Data : Data accessible via dot notation containing nested Data objects:
         - sys_info  : System Information